tetsu2001/102-project/README.md

 Column | Description
 -------|--------------
-`Candidate` | All candidates who received votes in 2018’s Democratic primary elections for U.S. Senate, U.S. House and governor in which no incumbent ran.
+`Candidate` | Name of candidate.
 Supplied by Ballotpedia.
 `State` | The state in which the candidate ran.
 Supplied by Ballotpedia.
 `District` | The office and, if applicable, congressional district number for which the candidate ran.
 Supplied by Ballotpedia.
 `Race Primary Election Date` | The date on which the primary was held.
 Supplied by Ballotpedia.